populse/populse_mia/docs/source/installation/3rd-party_installations.rst

 =================================================

 To use bricks and pipelines from `mia_processes <https://populse.github.io/mia_processes/html/index.html>`_ in populse_mia, it is necessary to install softwares as FSL, SPM, Freesurfer, ANTs...
-The softwares paths should be configure in Mia preferences.
+The softwares paths should be configure in `Mia preferences <../documentation/preferences.html>`_.